nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 corresponding to the PHY header is evaluated for probability of error based on the observed SNR.
 The InterferenceHelper object returns a value for "probability of error (PER)" for this header based on the SNR that has been tracked by the InterferenceHelper.
-The ``YansWifiPhy`` then draws a random number from a uniform distribution and compares it against the PER and decides success or failure.
-The process is again repeated after the payload has been received.
-If both the header and payload are successfully received, the packet is passed up to the ``MacLow`` object.
+The ``PhyEntity`` then draws a random number from a uniform distribution and compares it against the PER and decides success or failure.

+This is iteratively performed up to the beginning of the data field upon which ``PhyEntity::StartReceivePayload ()`` is called.

 Even if packet objects received by the PHY are not part of the reception process, they are tracked by the InterferenceHelper object for purposes